HOW TO TRAIN SIDE DELTS

 When you want to learn how to get wider shoulders, you need to also learn the best exercises for the lateral and rear delts.
 Incorporate the exercises above into your program for the next 6-8 weeks.

 Are you lacking a workout program or are you unhappy with the one you’re using?
 We can help!
+Check out our ATHLEAN-X programs to see which is the best fit for your goals and fitness level.

 - The deltoid muscle is composed of three heads or sections: anterior deltoids (front shoulder muscle), lateral deltoids (side shoulder muscle), and posterior deltoids (back shoulder muscle).